-3. Illustrative Examples
+3. Illustrative examples

 In this section we present two examples developed with the Framework library.
 The first application can be used to perform tests of a prototype PET scanner based on the Monte Carlo simulations of various phantoms.
+The simulated scanner was built from a cylindrical layer (radius of 42.5, length of 50 cm) of 384 plastic strips (more details about the MC simulations of the J-PETscanners can be found in [16]).

 The program loads the data sample generated by the GATE Monte Carlo simulation package and transforms it by smearing the measured observables such as time, energy and position based on the parametrization of experimental uncertainties determined for a given prototype scanner.
 This procedures mimics the real measurement effects.
-Next, the data is reconstructed and finally transformed to a sinogram, which serves as an input to the image reconstruction task implementing the Time-of-Flight Filtered-Backprojection algorithm (see Figure 3) or can be send to an external image reconstruction package such as STIR [32], CASTOR [33] or QETIR [34].
+Next, the data is reconstructed and finally transformed to a sinogram, which serves as an input to the image reconstruction task implementing the Time-of-Flight Filtered-Backprojection algorithm (see Fig. 4) or can be send to an external image reconstruction package such as STIR [27], CASTOR [28] or QETIR [29].
 All operations are implemented as consecutive tasks executed by the framework.